sebetulse/sebetulse/README.md

 ### Hi there!
 I'm Betül👋
-I'm a software engineer in Turkey.
+I'm a software engineer in Ankara/Turkey.

 - 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on PHP